 Note that the HPSS S3 interface is compatible with S3, rather than compliant.
 That is, there are some aspects of S3 which the HPSS S3 interface does not support and are not implemented.
-These are described in detail in Section 7.6, "Unsupported Operations"
+These are described in detail in Unsupported Operations keytool -importpass -storetype pkcs12 -alias <hpss user> -keystore <hpss keystore path>